withpoly/interview-with-poly/Platform_Engineer/Rust/README.md

 ## What are we not looking for?

 1. Tests (you don't need to write any, though it's often to write them as you work!
 You can leave in whatever ones your have if you want, though we won't look at them).
-2. Derive/Proc Macros (you don't need to make your solution totally, 100% ergonomic, just come up with the core strategy).
+2. Prettification macros (you don't need to make your solution totally, 100% ergonomic or clean, just come up with the core strategy).
+You can use macros to help walk the syntax tree or enumerate struct properties if you wish, but if your solution requires one then you are likely thinking about the problem incorrectly.
 3. Documentation (you don't need to extensively comment your code beyond what is helpful to you, nor do you need to write out an extensive README beyond addressing the question and describing the solution)